buggyrace/buggy-race-about/docs/shutdown/placeholder.md

 Screenshot of the [RHUL](../glossary#rhul) "placeholder" buggy racing site, with message "Buggy racing is currently suspended".

-When we're ready to run the dynaimc race server again, we spin it up (and test it on its [local](../hosting/heroku), or [heroku-specific](../hosting/heroku), URL), and when it's ready we change the DNS record to point `CNAME` back to that.
+When we're ready to run the dynamic race server again, we spin it up (and test it on its [local](../hosting/heroku), or [heroku-specific](../hosting/heroku), URL), and when it's ready we change the DNS record to point `CNAME` back to that.